ocaml/ocaml.org/data/rss/janestreet/this-is-not-the-performance-you-were-looking-for-the-tricks-systems-play-on-us.md

 featured:
 ---

-<p>It’s often surprising just how much software performance depends on how the
+<p>It&rsquo;s often surprising just how much software performance depends on how the
 software is deployed.
-All the time and effort you’ve invested in optimization can be erased by a few bad decisions in scheduler policy, affinity, or background workload on a server.</p>
+All the time and effort you&rsquo;ve invested in optimization can be erased by a few bad decisions in scheduler policy, affinity, or background workload on a server.</p>